ethereum-optimism/optimism/specs/rollup-node.md

     - timestamp
     - basefee
     - *random* (the output of the [`RANDOM` opcode][random])
-  - L1 log entries emitted for [user deposits][g-deposits], augmented with
+  - L1 log entries emitted for [user deposits][g-deposits], derived transactions are augmented with `blockHeight` and `transactionIndex` of the transaction in L2.
-    - `blockHeight`: the block-height of the L1 block
-    - `transactionIndex`: the transaction-index within the L2 transactions list
 - Of each block in the window:
   - Sequencer batches, derived from the transactions:
     - The transaction receiver is the sequencer inbox address